Stacked-Org/stacked-docs/docs/basics-in-depth/viewmodels.md

 }
 ```

-In this case the error can be retrieved using `viewModel.error(BusyObjectKey)` or you can simply check if there is an error for the key using `mode.hasErrorForKey(BusyObjectKey)`.
+In this case the error can be retrieved using `viewModel.error(BusyObjectKey)` or you can simply check if there is an error for the key using `viewModel.hasErrorForKey(BusyObjectKey)`.
 If you want to react to an error from your future you can override `onFutureError` which will return the exception and the key you used for that future.
 The Specialty `ViewModels` have their own onError override but this one can be used in there as well if needed.

 ## Special View Models